Projects

 - Learning pressures in neural networks and large language models (in revision) preprint

-- Paper on Morphology Matters: Probing the Cross-linguistic Morphological Generalization Abilities of Large Language Models through a Wug Test published in the CMCL workshop at the ACL 2024 conference.
+- Paper: Morphology Matters: Probing the Cross-linguistic Morphological Generalization Abilities of Large Language Models through a Wug Test published in the CMCL workshop at the ACL 2024 conference.

 - Poster at the Highlights in the Language Sciences conference, July 8–11, 2024

-- Invited talk and poster at the workshop on Using Artificial Neural Networks for Studying Human Language Learning and Processing, June 10–12, 2024
+- Poster at the workshop on Using Artificial Neural Networks for Studying Human Language Learning and Processing, June 10–12, 2024

 - Extended abstract on Testing the Linguistic Niche Hypothesis in Large Language Models with a Multilingual Wug Test published in the Proceedings of Evolang XV (pp. 91–94)